lyokha/nginx-log-plugin/README.md

 Here we used function `logInfoR` to make asynchronous content handler *tee* that echoes its argument both in the response body and the error log.
-All Haskell handlers for using in logging directives are exported automatically.
+All Haskell handlers used in logging directives are exported automatically.

 ###### File *nginx.conf*